Equality in the Field: Women in Construction and Plumbing

 Female employees are not equally represented across all fields, however.
 About 40% work in management or professional jobs, 32% in sales, 21% in service, and just 0.9% in construction, maintenance, and natural resources occupations.

 Construction and plumbing are still considered a man’s domain with just 1% of construction workers being female, most of whom hold the office jobs.
 Why are women not interested in construction trades?
 Not qualified?
 Not welcome?
 Do many American women perceive construction and plumbing as non-feminine, and so avoid those roles?

 “There’s not just one thing that contributes to the lack of females in the profession,” according to Grace Ellis at the Construction Productivity Blog.
-“Recruitment bias, company cultures where harassment isn’t thoroughly addressed and even reasons as simple as tools and gear not made for women in mind, also all play a critical role into why more women aren’t considering building as a career.”
+“Recruitment bias, company cultures where harassment isn’t thoroughly addressed and even reasons as simple as tools and gear not made for women in mind, also all play a critical role in why more women aren’t considering building as a career.”